Introduction

 Final Thoughts: You Can Start Freelancing Today

-You don’t need to be an expert-you just need the mindset, internet access, and a willingness to learn and deliver.
-By following the steps in this guide, you can build your freelancer career one small win at a time.
+You don’t have to be an expert – you just need the mindset, access to the internet and desire to learn and deliver.
+By following the action steps in this article, you will build your freelance career, one small win at a time.

 Quick Recap: